katherineyuu/CS201_Project0/README.md

 * To create a text file that is read by a Java program
 * To learn about CompSci201 workflow for assignments: Git, Gradescope, helper hours.

-## The 201 workflow
-Read this document about setting up VS Code, using GIT for 201, and submitting your work via Gradescope.

 ## Developing the classes in Project P0: Person201